rsmith-nl/nctools/README.rst

 direction of entities in a contour is changed so that all entities can be cut in one continuous movement.

-These contours and any remaining lines and arcs are then sorted in ascending order from the left edge of their bounding box.
+These contours and any remaining lines and arcs are then sorted as given by the options.
+The default is to sort first in ascending x and then in ascending y.

 The machine that these programs were originally written for is an older machine, whose controllen doesn't even understand arcs, only straight lines.
 So it also converts arcs into line segments.
-By default the length of these segments is such that the deviation from the curve is not more than 1 mm.
+By default the length of these segments is such that the deviation from the curve is not more than 0.5 mm.
 It ignores the $MEASUREMENT variable in the dxf file because that is often not set correctly and assumes that the units in the dxf file are millimeters.

 Gerber numeric code files are basically text files but do not contain line breaks, which makes them hard to read.
-The readnc utility can be used to display the file in a more human-readable format.
+The ``readnc`` utility can be used to display the file in a more human-readable format.

 See ``dxf2nc -h`` output for usage instructions.